AGILab in the MLOps Toolchain

 1. Use AGILab to prototype algorithms, reuse app templates, and validate data processing.
 Capture run history via ~/log/execute/<app>/.

-2. Once an approach stabilises, export the project (tools/run_configs and src/agilab/apps/<app>) and integrate it with your organisation’s deployment toolchain (MLflow, Kubeflow, internal devops stack).
+2. Once an approach stabilises, prepare the project artefacts for your target environment and integrate it with your organisation’s deployment toolchain (MLflow, Kubeflow, internal devops stack).
+In a source checkout, this commonly uses tools/run_configs and src/agilab/apps/<app>; in packaged installs, use the generated app package artifacts available from your installer.

 3. Track long-running metrics and governance artifacts using your preferred MLOps platform; AGILab does not replace those systems.